 Bizhikiins is the name that was given to Dylan Jennings, who is an enrolled member of the Bad River Band of Lake Superior Ojibwe.
-Dylan has served as a Tribal Councilman for the Bad River Tribe, as the appointed Council Liaison for the Johnson O’Malley Education Committee, and as a member of the Bad River Drug Task Force.
+Dylan is former elected Tribal Councilman for the Bad River Tribe, as the appointed Council Liaison for the Johnson O’Malley Education Committee, and as a member of the Bad River Drug Task Force.

 He holds a Bachelor of Arts in Anthropology and Archaeology with certificates in American Indian Studies and Environmental Studies.
 Dylan is committed to living a traditional way of life and to teaching environmental practices, harvesting techniques, and traditional subsistence.